AdityaInamdar334/certificates/readme.md

 Got it!
 Here’s the fully updated version with the proper certificate links added for **Convolutional Neural Networks** and **Sequence Models**.
 Left couple small grammar issues as per your style 😄:

 ---
-Absolutely!
-Here's your **Deep Learning Specialization** written in the **same format** as your other certification sections (with a couple small grammar slips thrown in too, as you like 😄):

 ---